 Public safety is the top priority of the Ball administration and is the biggest responsibility of the county executive.
 In Ellicott City, this means ensuring that the structures on Main Street are safe and secure, providing residents and business owners with as much notice as possible when inclement weather is coming, and keeping our waterways free from debris.
 In May 2019, the county executive announced a flood mitigation plan that is expected to drastically reduce flood waters on Main Street, as well as new high ground access points to lead people out of the floodplain.

 Supporting Business & Property Owners

 The 2016 and 2018 floods were devastating for residents and business owners across the county.
 County Executive Ball is providing resources and assistance to business owners and residents.
-The county executive is also continuing to work with our state and federal partners to identify additional resources for the county, including $8.25 million obtained through the state's FY2021 capital budget.
+The county executive is also continuing to work with our state and federal partners to identify additional resources for the county, including $20 million obtained through the state's capital budget since taking office.

 Retaining Ellicott City's Historic Charm

 The county executive has great respect for the hard work that went into the previous flood mitigation plan.
 After a thorough review, the Ball administration has selected a flood mitigation plan that prioritizes public safety while keeping as much of Old Ellicott City’s charm and history as possible.
-All of the buildings on lower Main Street that the county intended to purchase have now been purchased and are undergoing stabilization and clean out.
+All of the buildings on lower Main Street that the county intended to purchase have now been purchased, and have since been cleaned and stabalized.

 Developing a More Inclusive, Community-Driven Process